544 pp., 6.125 x 9.25, 23 halftones, notes, bibl., index

 The Hidden History of Negotiations between Washington and Havana

-Challenging the conventional wisdom of perpetual hostility between the United States and Cuba--beyond invasions, covert operations, assassination plots using poison pens and exploding seashells, and a grinding economic embargo--this fascinating book chronicles a surprising, untold history of bilateral efforts toward rapprochement and reconciliation.
-Since 1959, conflict and aggression have dominated the story of U.S.-Cuban relations.
-Now, William M. LeoGrande and Peter Kornbluh present a new and increasingly more relevant account.
-From John F. Kennedy's offering of an olive branch to Fidel Castro after the missile crisis, to Henry Kissinger's top secret quest for normalization, to Barack Obama's promise of a "new approach," LeoGrande and Kornbluh reveal a fifty-year record of dialogue and negotiations, both open and furtive, indicating a path toward better relations in the future.
+History is being made in U.S.-Cuban relations right now.
+This powerful book is essential to making sense of the new and ongoing steps towards normalization between the longtime antagonists.
+Challenging the conventional wisdom of perpetual hostility between the United States and Cuba--beyond invasions, covert operations, assassination plots using poison pens and exploding seashells, and a grinding economic embargo--Back Channel to Cuba chronicles a surprising, untold history of bilateral efforts toward rapprochement and reconciliation.
+Since 1959, conflict and aggression have dominated the story of the United States and Cuba.
+Now, William M. LeoGrande and Peter Kornbluh present a remarkably new and relevant account.
+From John F. Kennedy's offering of an olive branch to Fidel Castro after the missile crisis, to Henry Kissinger's top secret quest for normalization, to Barack Obama's promise of a new approach, LeoGrande and Kornbluh reveal a fifty-year record of dialogue and negotiations, both open and furtive, indicating a path toward a world beyond the legacy of hostility.

 Peter Kornbluh, director of the Cuba Documentation Project at the National Security Archive in Washington, D.C., is the author of The Pinochet File: A Declassified Dossier on Atrocity and Accountability, among other books.